NEW COURSE IN

 Port Houston is committed to supplier diversity and inclusion.
-Our new Business Equity Division provides resources to small, minority- and woman-owned businesses (MWBE) seeking to grow and participate in Port Houston procurements.
+Our Business Equity Division provides helpful resources to Small, Minority, and/or Woman-owned Business enterprises (S/MWBEs) seeking to grow and participate in Port Houston procurements.

-Enroll with B2Gnow to learn more about Port Houston, our service and product needs, and how your business can access opportunity.
+Enroll with B2Gnow to learn more about Port Houston, our product offerings, and how your business can benefit from all of the Port’s extensive services.

 How you can benefit: